 I did the following urine stain removing method and then promptly bought this new waterproof mattress cover so I would never have to do it again.

-You can watch the video below for the tutorial.
-But be sure to read on for more tips and advice on how to do it, like recommended spray bottles, and more:
+You can watch the video below for the instructions.
+But be sure to check out the FAQ section at the end for more tips and advice on how to do it, like recommended spray bottles, and more:

 The Pee Stained Mattresses Before Cleaning: